aws-samples/serverless-games-on-aws/Cognito User Pools Authentication Lab/README.md

 <a id="Task1"></a>
 [[Top](#Top)]

-## Task 1: Creating a Cognito User Pool
+## Task 1: Create a Cognito User Pool

 In order to add authentication to your Unity game, you first need to create a user pool in Cognito.